 These two types of s-curves generally overlap at the very start and end of the project.
 The shape they form is like a banana, hence the name, Banana Curves.

-Project management is a very tricky business nowadays and there are a lot of factors that need to be monitored if you want your business to be successful.
-These factors need proper tools and parameters to be explored and the s-curve is just that.
+Project management is a very tricky business nowadays, and many factors need to be monitored if you want your business to be successful.
+These factors need proper tools and parameters to be explored, and the s-curve is just that.

-It is an incredible tool at our disposal that can help us monitor our cost in relation to all of the man-hours and other factors.
+It is an incredible tool at our disposal that can help us monitor our costs concerning all of the man-hours and other factors.

-So, if you want your business or project management activities successful, use s-curve to dive-in and drive all of the kinks out.
+So, if you want your business or project management activities to be successful, use s-curve to dive in and drive all of the kinks out.